uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

 [Back to Main](../SETUP.md)

-## Pre Installation Notes
+## Pre Installation

+-   This tutorial covers Windwows 11 which is required for this course.
+If you are using Windows 10, in theory, as long as you have the latest version of 10 - you should be able to complete this setup.
+However, this has not been tested and you will have to resolve any differences that are not supported by your Operating System.
 -   Make sure your Operating System is up to date
     -   Windows Search > `Check for Updates`
     -   Rinse and repeat until there are no more updates
--   This tutorial covers Windwows 11 which is required for this course.
-If you are using Windows 10, in theory, as long as you have the latest version of 10 - you should be able to complete this setup.
-However, this has not been tested and you will have to resolve any differences that are not supported by your Operating System.
 -   Unlike macOS and Linux (at least out of the box), Windows does not support bash/terminal.
 In order to get Windows to act more like macOS and Linux, we need to enable Windows Subsystem for Linux (WSL).
+-

-## Install Windows Applications
+## Install Windows WSL and Related Apps

+_Note: When you run these installations scripts at some point your computer will restart.
+Please make sure to save any work and close out of any unlreated applications._

 1. Windows Search > Windows Powershell - **!Important!** be sure to choose **"Run as Administrator"** on the right
 2. type the following command and press enter